junhuanyang/DiGiT/README.md

 - [Denoising Diffusion PyTorch](https://github.com/lucidrains/denoising-diffusion-pytorch)
 - [Diffusion Distiller](https://github.com/Hramchenko/diffusion_distiller)

-A related demo implementation is available in the [SDC-DAC25 repository](https://github.com/Jqubcomp/SDC-DAC25).
-The complete DiGiT implementation will be released in this repository.
+A demo implementation is available in the
+[SDC-DAC25 repository](https://github.com/Jqubcomp/SDC-DAC25).
+The complete
+DiGiT implementation will be released in this repository.